-When read to a group of legislators in the Pennsylvania State Assembly heard testimony read from the following letter, a small group of them descended on the State Correctional Institution in Somerset.
+When a group of legislators in the Pennsylvania State Assembly heard testimony read from the following letter, a small group of them descended on the State Correctional Institution in Somerset.

-It seems that, according to inmates, none there had ever experienced anything quite like it before.
+According to inmates, no one there had ever experienced anything quite like it before.

 The prison ‘erupted’.
 The staff was unprepared and scrambled.
 And among the inmates, a different kind of ‘riot’ broke out: what happens when people who are by and large abandoned suddenly find out that some people — authorities in particular — really do care for something besides, and more than for, themselves.
 They cheered in elation.